 The Most Important Supply You Will Own…

-Watercolor Paper – In my opinion it’s the most important supply in our watercolor supply list.
-Watercolor paper can easily make or break a painting depending on the material, quality and even texture.
+Watercolor Paper – In my opinion, it’s the most important supply on our list.
+Your paper can easily make or break a painting depending on the material, quality, and even texture.

-I remember as a beginner to watercolor the feeling of excitement when grabbing my first watercolor paper pad off the shelf of our local art shop.
-At that time I knew very little about this magical world of watercolor other than I wanted to try my hand at it.
+As a beginner of this medium many years ago, I remember the feeling of excitement when grabbing my first watercolor paper pad off the shelf of our local art shop.
+At that time, I knew very little about this magical world of watercolor other than I wanted to try my hand at it.